Animal Cruelty Rankings Revealed: Which Travel Companies Are Fueling or Fighting It?

 Most companies have a long way to go.

-Major companies such as Expedia and Flight Centre have significant improvements to make, ranking as ‘poor’ and ‘very poor’ respectively.
+Major companies such as Expedia and Flight Centre need to make significant improvements, ranking as ‘poor’ and ‘very poor’, respectively.

 GetYourGuide, Klook, and Musement are “failing” and at the bottom of the ranking and will be left behind by more progressive companies if they don’t increase their commitment to welfare.